 You get the idea… right?

-I put 4 hooks at a low level (right above a bench) for their coats.
+I put 4 hooks at a lower level (right above a bench) for their coats.
 They can climb on the bench to access it if they aren’t tall enough to reach it from the ground.

-PANTRY and BULK FOOD STORAGE:
+PANTRY + BULK FOOD STORAGE:

 I previously stored all our pantry items in the boxes and packaging it came in from the store… however, since I’ve been buying much more bulk foods lately, I can no longer store food in the store packaging as it won’t fit on our pantry shelves.